sktime/tserve/docs/server/index.md

     ---

-    Serve an estimator or a sktime craft spec from Python.
-CLI cannot do this.
+    Serve a live estimator from Python, or a craft spec from Python or `id=spec`.

     [:octicons-arrow-right-24: Live objects](live-objects.md)